 Night Driving Accidents

 At night, it is especially easy to get into an accident.
 Many people may fail to notice a pedestrian or a car that does not have its brake lights working.
 It can be much more difficult to notice road conditions, such as debris that has fallen from a truck or an unmarked construction site, in the dark.
 Often, night drivers are fatigued or drunk.
-Around the country, about half of all fatal car accidents occur at nighttime.
+Around the country, about half of all fatal car accidents are night driving accidents.
 The fatality rate for each mile of travel is about three times more than it is in the day.
 At Sharifi Firm, our Los Angeles car accident attorneys represent victims and families who have lost their loved ones as a result of careless night driving.Pursuing Compensation for a Night Driving Accident

 If you suffer injuries in a night driving accident, you may be able to recover damages.
 You will need to establish negligence by a preponderance of the evidence.
 This is a standard of proof that requires a plaintiff to present evidence with more persuasive force than the evidence that is opposed to it.

 All drivers in California owe a duty to use reasonable care under the circumstances when operating their vehicles.
 At night, more care may be necessary due to limited or poor visibility and the greater chance for accidents.
 What might be reasonable care during the day is not always the same as what would be reasonable for nighttime driving.
 For example, if you are in an accident at night, someone else’s failure to get a headlight fixed may be a breach of the duty to use reasonable care, whereas if you are in a daytime accident, it is unlikely that the court will look at whether the defendant’s headlights were working.